Sample actuary job description and interview questions

 Have you ever faced an ethical dilemma at work?
 How did you approach that situation?

-Actuaries handle sensitive data and make recommendations that can impact end customers significantly.
-They need to base their findings on the data rather than personal opinions or pressure from clients or management.
+Actuaries handle sensitive data and make recommendations that can significantly impact end customers.
+They must base their findings on the data rather than personal opinions or pressure from clients or management.
 They also need to disclose conflicts of interest where applicable.

 What actuarial software are you familiar with?

-Actuaries need to have strong computer skills, as most actuaries use a variety of software tools.
+Actuaries need strong computer skills, as they use a variety of software tools.
 Common actuarial software programs include Moses and Prophet.
-Many actuaries also know different programming languages such as Python or SQL.
+Many actuaries also know different programming languages, such as Python or SQL.

 How do you stay current on actuarial laws and relevant regulations?

-Actuarial science is a heavily regulated industry due to the amount of sensitive data that they work with.
-Many actuaries work in healthcare, insurance, or finance which have their own regulations concerning data handling and other key processes.
+Actuarial science is a heavily regulated industry due to the sensitive data it handles.
+Many actuaries work in healthcare, insurance, or finance, which have their own regulations concerning data handling and other key processes.

-Staying up-to-date with relevant laws or regulations is important.
-Some ways that they may do this include subscribing to professional newsletters, attending regular trainings each year, or being part of an actuarial professional network like SOA or CAS that provides updates.
+It is important to stay up-to-date with relevant laws or regulations.
+Some ways that they may do this include subscribing to professional newsletters, attending regular training each year, or being part of an actuarial professional network like SOA or CAS that provides updates.

-How do you go about explaining your findings to someone that is not familiar with actuarial reports?
+How do you go about explaining your findings to someone who is not familiar with actuarial reports?